A new asymptotic enumeration technique: the Lovasz Local Lemma

-This section proves two technical lemmas about matchings that we will use in the last Section.
+An early result of Erd\H{o}s \cite{erdoscan} asserts that for every $k$ and $g$, there is a graph $G$ with $girth(G)\geq g$ and chromatic number $\chi(G)\geq k$.
+In Theorem~\ref{ujerdos} we refine this result of Erd\H os, changing the existential quantifier to universal.

+We start with some technicalities.
 Let $N$ be an even positive integer.
-For a set $S\subset [N]$, we say that a perfect matching $M$ of $K_N$ {\em traverses} $S$, if every edge in $M$ is incident to at most one vertex in $S$, in other words no edge has two endpoints in $S$. \begin{lemma} For a fixed set $S$ of size $s$, the probability that $S$ is traversed, equals to
+For a set $S\subset [N]$, we say that a perfect matching $M$ of $K_N$ {\em traverses} $S$, if every edge in $M$ is incident to at most one vertex in $S$, in other words no edge has two endpoints in $S$. \begin{lemma} For a fixed set $S$ of size $s$, the probability that $S$ is traversed by a random matching, equals to

-\end{lemma} {\bf Proof:} Clearly the probability in question does not depend on the choice of $S$, just depends on the cardinality $s$.
+This number is less than $e^{-\frac{s(s-1)}{2N}}$. \end{lemma} {\bf Proof:} Clearly the probability in question does not depend on the choice of $S$, just depends on the cardinality $s$.
 Therefore the probability does not change if we average it out for all $s$-subsets, and hence it is